 To keep up with these frequent build releases, Continuous Testing was brought into existence and automation suits were built for sanity and regression testing.
 This new testing approach supported fast deliveries and even faster-paced testing cycles.

 Now, with the world moving in the direction of Digital transformation, the need to anticipate market requirements in advance and developing a system that is scalable and predictive enough for catering to the future trends is at its climax.
 Moving beyond the continuous testing approach is now inevitable.

 In this article, we are going to look into the detailing of the role of AI in quality control.
-We will look into the different facets of AI in Quality Assurance: role of AI in quality management, the benefits of AI quality control, the popular AI Quality Assurance tools, and the challenges associated with the integration of AI in mobile app testing.
+We will look into the different facets of AI in Quality Assurance: role of AI in quality management, the benefits of AI-enabled quality solution, the popular AI Quality Assurance tools, and the challenges associated with the integration of AI in mobile app testing.

 Evolution of Quality Management Methods

-The Quality Assurance strategies have changed.
+The Quality Assurance strategies have changed in today’s time.
 The ones that existed back in the 1980s have crossed several strides to keep up with the changing requirements of the software development and delivery approaches and cycle.

 The present case, popularized as continuous testing, is dominated by the Agile and CI/CD approach.
-Even after being denoted as one of the most developed stages of software QA testing, continuous testing brings some key challenges in Quality Assurance processes:
+Even after being denoted as one of the most developed stages of software testing using artificial intelligence, continuous testing brings some key challenges in Quality Assurance workflow processes:

 - Siloed automation

 - An absence of end to end requirements visibility